Our Custom Fit Process

 - We will grab you a pair of shoes based upon all the information we gathered in the previous steps.
 We’ll double check to be sure they’re the right size (not every brand/model is exactly the same size across the board), and if they are you’ll head over to the treadmill.

-- We perform our video gait analysis, where we film your foot and look more closely at your mechanics to show you exactly what is taking place with your gait from your foot strike to any pronation/rotation in the heel and ankle areas.
+- We perform our New Orleans video running gait analysis, where we film your foot and look more closely at your mechanics to show you exactly what is taking place with your gait from your foot strike to any pronation/rotation in the heel and ankle areas.
 If we see something we did not expect with your foot and we have you in the wrong type of shoe, we will put you in a more or less stable shoe to better address your mechanics.

 - Now is the fun part—try on as many options in your stability level as you want!
 If we don’t have your size or color in a shoe you like, we can always special order a shoe for you.
 It usually takes about a week to arrive.